osmanatam/100-days-of-code/post-log.md

 I'm coding the app in Mongo, Express, React, and Node.
 This week I brushed up on Express skills and cleaned up some of my messy Express code.
 As my code gets bigger, it becomes more important to keep it organized.

-I watch some these two linked in Learning tutorials:
+I watch some of these two LinkedIn Learning tutorials:

 - [Building A Website with Node and Express](https://www.linkedin.com/learning/building-a-website-with-node-js-and-express-js-3/)
 - [Advanced Express](https://www.linkedin.com/learning/advanced-express)